Yaossg/ProjectGene/README.md

 - Merge cows and mooshroom by different gene types.
 Cows also eat grass and mushroom sheared also grow back.
 - Mixed type of mooshroom growing both red and brown mushroom, even with a flower!
 - Saddle of a pig can be taken down by shearing.
+- Some staff and potion to control animals' behaviors like growth and sex.
+Particularly you can let them selfing.
 - Some easter eggs hidden.

 ## Current Status